abra3607/3cb/WORKSHOP.md

 1. 🎉🎉🎉

+## Things to try

+- Load jupyter lab and tinker around with the repo code

+    ```
+    poetry add jupyterlab
+    poetry run jupyter lab --allow-root --ip=$(hostname -I | awk '{print $1}')
+    ```

+- Run VSCode server on the VPS and connect to it

+- Run tasks in parallel in bulk

+- Analyze your results

 ## Broad architecture overview

 * `model.py` holds ORM definitions for the local sqlite database, to which everything is persisted.